CheeseGrinder/TemplateStr-Python/README.md

 ```

 - `functionList` : is a list of Functions you want to pass to be called in your text
-- `varaibleDict` : is a dictionary of the Variables you want to pass to be called in your text
+- `variableDict` : is a dictionary of the Variables you want to pass to be called in your text

 <strong>Function : </strong>